Work-Shop-Resoures/electronics/README.md

 # PCB Design and Electronics Resources

-This document serves as a comprehensive resource list for the local maker community, focusing on PCB design, electronic fundamentals, and components sourcing.
+This document is intended to serve as a comprehensive resource list for the local maker community, focusing on PCB design, electronic fundamentals, and components sourcing.
 Contributions and suggestions are welcome!

 ---